AnthonyF747/AnthonyF747.github.io/hw3/hw3journal.md

 ### QueueInterface

 The QueueInterface is used to set up the LinkedQueue class to act as a queue (FIFO).
-There was not much in the class written in Java:
+There was not much in the class written in <span style="color=orange">Java:</span>

     public interface QueueInterface<T>
     {